nlgranger/SeqTools/docs/tutorial.rst

 .. note::

-    There is no caching/memoization mechanism included, so multiple calls to the same element will trigger a call to the mapping functions each time:
+    There is no caching/memoization mechanism included, so repeated calls to the same element will trigger a call to the mapping functions each time:

     >>> y1[0]